Supxr/qa-portfolio/Test-Cases/SauceDemo/Checkout-Page/TC_SD34_BLANK_FIRST_NAME.md

-# Test Case: Submitting Information Form with Special Characters in the First Name Field
+# Test Case: Submitting Information Form with Blankspaces in the First Name Field

 **Test Case ID:** TC_SD_34<br>
 **Test Objectives:** To verify that the system prevents user from submitting the checkout information form if the first name field